 What to Look For

-Angle Compensation: Often times those hunting with bows find themselves high in a tree stand waiting for game to wonder along a trail; this elevated position often creates an extreme angle between the shooter and the animal.
-Extreme angles affect the true (horizontal distance) to the target, so a normal range finder which gives distance in linear distance might read 42 yards to an animal; while an archery rangefinder with an angle compensation feature might read the same object at 36 yards, which is the horizontal distance to the target and the number the archer wants to use when making the shot.
-Nikon calls their angle compensation I/D for Incline/Decline, and Bushnell calls theirs ARC which stand for Angle Range Compensation, Leupold uses TBR for True Ballistic Range, and Simmons opted to name their version Tilt.
+Angle Compensation: Often times those hunting with bows find themselves high in a tree stand waiting for game to wonder along a trail; this elevated position can create an extreme angle between the shooter and the animal.
+Extreme angles affect the true (horizontal distance) to the target, so a normal range finder which gives distance in linear (line of sight) distance might read 42 yards to an animal; while an archery rangefinder with an angle compensation feature might read the same object at 37 yards, which is the horizontal distance to the target and the number the archer wants to use when making the shot.
+Nikon calls their angle compensation I/D for Incline/Decline, and Bushnell calls theirs ARC which stand for Angle Range Compensation, Leupold uses TBR for

 Archery Range Finder Comparison

 |Picture|| || |

 |L x W x H||3.6" x 1.5" x 2.9"||3.8" x 1.4" x 2.9"||4.2" x 1.9" x 3.6"||4" x 1.3" x 2.5"|

 |Max Range||550 yds||850 yds||600 yds||1300 yds|

 |Angle Compensated||Yes||Yes to 199 yds||Yes to 99yds||Yes to 175 yds|